shrijayan/Communication-Hearning-Impaired-People/Sign Language Detection/mediapipe installation.md

 So let us start this Tutorial

-In this tutorial, I am using a newly flashed jetson OS on my jetson nano
+In this tutorial, we are using a newly flashed jetson OS on my jetson nano

 Step 1 - First setup the jetson nano then update it using -